JeremyACase/ubiquia/README.md

           repository: exampleOverrideRepository
           tag: latest

       # Another example override setting.
-It will override the template agent boolean when the graph
+It will override the template component boolean when the graph
       # is deployed with the "demo" flag.
       - flag: demo
-        key: agentType
+        key: componentType
         value: POD

       # Yet another example to show that even nested configuration values can be overridden.